 This metric highlights friction points threatening success.

-• Metric value: shifts focus from status reporting to blocker removal, maintaining momentum.
+- Metric value: Shifts focus from status reporting to blocker removal, maintaining momentum.

-• Visualization: counters for “high priority bugs,” “blocked items,” or “overdue items”.
+- Visualization: Counters for “high priority bugs,” “blocked items,” or “overdue items”.

-Build your personal dashboard in five steps
+How to build your personal dashboard in 5 steps

-Step 1: define your success metricis
+Step 1: Define your success metricis

 Start by identifying the three to five key performance Indicators that directly reflect your professional impact.
 These metrics should be actionable, meaning you can influence them, and aligned with broader company goals.